jawah/niquests/docs/user/advanced.rst

 with anything inside but ``0``.
 In strict mode the maximum delay for response passes from 200ms to 1,000ms and raises an error or explicit warning.

+.. note:: ``NIQUESTS_STRICT_OCSP`` applies to CRL checks too.

-In non-strict mode, this security measure will be deactivated automatically if your usage is unreasonable. e.g. Making a hundred of requests to a hundred of domains, thus consuming resources that should have been allocated to browser users.
+In non-strict mode, this security measure will be deactivated automatically (not applicable to CRL) if your usage is unreasonable. e.g. Making a hundred of requests to a hundred of domains, thus consuming resources that should have been allocated to browser users.
 This was made available for users with a limited target of domains to get a complementary security measure.